Mixing Helpfulness and Humor Since 2005

 Don't choose a seat When buying online, it almost looks like you have to pay a seating charge, but look closely, there is a little skip button that will save you some money.
 Don't worry they won't make you stand in the aisle.

-Book at the airport: Allegiant is charging at $13.50 "convenience fee" for buying your ticket online (tack on another $10 for buying over the phone).
+Book at the airport: Allegiant is charging at $13.50 $10 "Carrier usage charge" for buying your ticket online (and tack on another $10 $15 for buying over the phone).
 Regulators said there has to be a way around the fee so you can buy a ticket at the ticket counter at the airport aka. "the old fashioned way".
 The trick is, their ticket counter is only open for 1 hour after a flight takes off, and for most airports Allegiant only flies a couple times a week.
 Here are the details.
 Luckily, most airports allow you to park your car free for 30 minutes.

 Avoid checking a bag: You can carry on one piece of luggage that is no bigger than 22"x14"x9" aka. standard carry on size.
 Pack light or be ready to lighten you wallet.
 But with most carriers already charging for checked bags, its not that big of a surprise.

-Some taxes and fees are unavoidable: On a recent purchase, there were around $10 in taxes and fees for each leg of the flight, also remember they're prices are one way, so you'll also need to fly back. $29+$10×2=still a good deal
+Some taxes and fees are unavoidable: On a recent purchase, there were around $10 in taxes and fees for each leg of the flight (a recent regulation change requires that all taxes be included in the advertised price); remember their prices are one way, so you'll also need to fly back. $56+$15×2=still a good deal

 What you won't get: